Sam-Oye01/Amazon_Case_Study-DSA-Capstone-Project-/README.md

     - Duplicate rows were removed.
     - Column headers were formatted in the proper case.
     - Rating Count column header was changed to Review count.
+    - The data types of the columns with quantitative data was formatted appropriately.
 - **Data Manipulation:**
     - Data sets were added to the data model in the power pivot for easy manipulation and were updated periodically as new columns were being created.
     - Category column was splitted into (Product Category and Produt sub-category) using the "Text to columns" command in the Data tab.
 The delimiter used was the pipe sign (|).